 - Focus on your recovery while your attorneys focus on your case: What is most important to everyone involved is that you get back on your feet as soon as possible.
 Your attorneys will work on your behalf to obtain a fair settlement and if one cannot be reached with your employer or other responsible parties, they will be prepared to fight for you in court.

-If you are injured at your place of employment, feel free to contact the attorneys at Decof, Decof & Barry, P.C. to discuss your case.
+If you are injured at your place of employment, feel free to contact the attorneys at Decof, Barry, Mega & Quinn, P.C. to discuss your case.
 We have decades of experience reaching successful results for injured persons and their families in a broad range of personal injury and premises liability cases, including workplace injuries.